architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

 - Miniconda2 (Python 2.7, 64-bit, download here: https://conda.io/miniconda.html)
   - this setup expects you installed Miniconda with the "Just for me" option.
 You might need to change some paths along the way if you install for all users.
+  - to the default folder (`%USERPROFILE%\Miniconda2`),
+  - you don't need to add it to the PATH environment variable
+  - I registered it as the default Python 2.7 (but I don't think that is necessary)
 - git (I think any version will do, make sure `git.exe` is in your `PATH` by opening a command prompt and typing `git --version`)
 - NodeJS (https://nodejs.org/en/download/current/)